Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 where $v_{ij}'$ is a new {\it short range interaction} between $\{x_i, y_i\}$ and $\{x_j, y_j\}$, which vanishes if the balls of radius $\tau_i$ and $\tau_j$ centered at dipoles $i$ and $j$ do not intersect.

-The delicate task done in Section \ref{sub:bad points} is to choose the $\tau_i$'s appropriately.
+The delicate task accomplished in Section \ref{sub:bad points} is to choose the $\tau_i$'s appropriately.
 These radii should be small enough to suppress diverging interactions (from long dipoles or highly overcrowded multipoles) but large enough so that $\tilde{v}_{ij}$ remains a good approximation of $v_{ij}$.

-To bound the partition function from below, we restrict the phase space to the event where all dipoles are small.
+To bound the partition function from below, we restrict the phase space to the event where all dipoles are smaller than the critical scale.
 To each couple $(x_i, y_i)$ we associate a {\it screened dipole electric field} obtained by solving